WHMIS - Glossary - A-G

 Acid, Acidic – See pH.

-Acute toxicity – hazardous products classified in this hazard class cause fatal, toxic or harmful effects if swallowed, in contact with skin and/or if inhaled.
+Acute toxicity – hazardous products classified in this hazard class cause serious health effects, including death, if swallowed, in contact with skin and/or if inhaled.
 Acute toxicity refers to adverse effects following:

 Acute inhalation toxicity could result from exposure to the hazardous product itself, or to a product that, upon contact with water, releases a gaseous substance that is able to cause acute toxicity.
 (See also “LC50” and “LD50”.)